scripting/opmlPackage/worknotes.md

+#### 5/24/24; 8:12:30 AM by DW

+Fixed a problem <a href="https://github.com/scripting/opmlPackage/issues/12">reported</a> on GitHub where we were declaring htmltext and indentlevel incorrectly.

+* `var htmltext = ""; indentlevel = 0;`

+Replaced the first semicolon with a comma.

+The problem appeared in two places, in the Node package and in the code to be included with a client app.

 #### 8/20/23; 10:31:38 AM by DW

 Changed the generator message on OPML files we generate to include the address of the NPM package.